dimitri-xyz/frtrader/doc/copy-strategy-basics.md

 The disappearance of a target or a change in price may leave orders in a price-level "orphaned".
 Those orders should be cancelled.

 The is no structure to the relationship (i.e. it's a simple relation, not a function) between the target (side, price, volume) triple and the current (side, price-level, volume) pairs we have open through requested orders.
 Targets may disappear and order may be executed or nothing may happen.
 Each time we strive to maintain a 1-to-1 correspondence, but this will be challenged (and turned from a bijection into a relation) at every new orderbook event and every new order execution.

-Matching is per "price-level", this is additive on targets.
-In other words, two targets with a volume of 1.0 and 0.5 at the same price-level can be combined into a single target of 1.5.
-If I perform this first, the matching "per price-level" will be easier.
-This is because the HashMap data structure can be used to perform set difference or intersection.
-(This is set difference)

-Notice that this is distinct from order placement.
-I cannot combine two StrategyAdvice placement actions into a single order because each orther would have a distinct client_oid and then I would not be able to only cancel part of an order when given that client_oid in a cancellation request.
-But this is different from the targets (and the targets are going to be recalculated at each QuoteBook event anyway).

 #### Update 2019-01-17